daniel89710/lightNet/README.md

 ## License

-lightNet is released under the same YOLO license as darknet.
+LightNet is released under the same YOLO license as darknet.
 You are free to use, modify, and distribute the code as long as you retain the license notice.